athomasq/athomasq.github.io/about.md

 ## Contact

 If you're interested in any of the above topics or if you just want to chat, [email me]!
-My email philosophy is essentially the same as Patrick McKenzie's, which you can find [here](https://www.kalzumeus.com/standing-invitation).
+My approach to email is essentially the [same](https://www.kalzumeus.com/standing-invitation) as Patrick McKenzie's.

 You can also reach me via [Twitter](https://twitter.com/athomasq) and [LinkedIn](https://www.linkedin.com/in/athomasq).